mrmartineau/SASS-Snippets/readme.md

 #SASS Snippets

-## A collection of snippets & functions to be used with SASS.
+## A collection of Sublime Text 2 snippets & functions to be used with SASS.
 Most snippets are to be used specifically with .scss

 ### Tab Triggers: